transposit-connectors/calendar_events/README.md

   * Check the _Require user sign-in_ checkbox.
   * Click the **Save** button at the bottom of the page.

-Note that no production key has been provided&mdash;the key you added before is just for development&mdash;so let's set that up next.

 ## Require user authentication

+Next, let's set it up so when users try your app, they can bring their own credentials and access their own data.

 Click on **Authentication > Production Keys**, and enable the _Require users to authenticate with these data connections_ checkbox for `google_calendar`.

-This means when a users tries your app, they'll have to bring their own credentials so they can access their own data.

 ## Use the operation in a hosted app page

 Click on **Code > Page template** to see the template for the hosted app page.
 Down around line 57 you'll see the operation called is `get_calendar_events`.

-Load the live hosted app (find you app's URL from **Deploy > Hosted Page**) and once you've signed in and supplied Google Calendar credentials, you'll see your calendar events there.
+Load the live hosted app (find your app's URL at **Deploy > Hosted Page**) and once you've signed in and supplied Google Calendar credentials, you'll see your calendar events there.

 Anyone you share your app with can then supply their own credentials and see their own data.